TharinduMalinda/wallet/ReadMe.md

 ```
 **NOTE**

-_if JWT enabled, first need to get jwt token by calling `/player/auth` .
+_if JWT enabled, first need to get jwt token by calling `/player/auth` `(userName-admin,password-admin)`
-place that token inside the header for all other request `key - Authorization`
+Place that token inside the header for all other request `key - Authorization`
 and `value - Bearer <token>`_
 ## Endpoints
 1. Create player `  /player - POST`